andriwild/ip7-ai-cam/README.md

 The application is modular and follows a clear directory structure:

 - **source**: Contains the base class for sources and implementations for various video sources.
-- **pipe**: Contains the base class for processing pipelines and specific implementations.
+- **operation**: Contains the base class for processing operation and specific implementations.
 - **sink**: Contains the base class for sinks and various output implementations.
 - **resources**: Contains models, images, and other resources.